 Also, I’ll reveal one more “hidden” timing factor that could work to your advantage in certain types of jobs.

-First, you always want to ask for a raise when you’ve been performing well in your job (and when you’ve been in your current job for a while.
-Don’t ask for a raise when you’re new in a role and still learning!)
+First, you always want to ask when you’ve been performing well in your job (and when you’ve been in your current job for a while.
+Don’t ask for a higher salary when you’re new in a role and still learning!)

-So look at your 1-2 most recent performance reviews, and last annual review when deciding whether it’s time to ask for a raise.
+So look at your 1-2 most recent performance reviews, and last annual review when deciding whether it’s time to ask.
 Your chances of hearing “yes” will be much better if you’ve been producing great work for the company.

-Pay attention to this, and if your boss seems particularly stressed or busy, consider waiting a week or two to ask for that raise.
+Pay attention to this, and if your boss seems particularly stressed or busy, consider waiting a week or two to ask for a meeting.

 And it’s best if you haven’t received (or asked for) a raise in the prior 6-12 months, too.
-If you just received a raise a few months ago, asking again might not be the right move.
+If you just received a bump in pay a few months ago, you should wait for 6-12 months and plan on asking for a bigger increase next time so that you’re satisfied.

-So this is one more factor you can use to your advantage when you ask for a raise.
-However – you should never give a threat or ultimatum (or imply one) when you ask for a raise!
+So this is one more factor you can use to your advantage.
+However – you should never give a threat or ultimatum (or imply one).
+That’s not what is being suggested here.

 If you ask as a threat or ultimatum, you may get more pay in the short-term but you’ll damage your relationship with your boss in the long-term and maybe even set yourself up to get replaced after the project is done.
 So don’t threaten when asking!